Guest Professor for Career Development

 Resident Professor for All Repertoire

 After her long and illustrous career, Edith Wiens enjoys mentoring young singers.
-Many opera houses worldwide have engaged her students, who are equally at home in the concert world.
-She is a faculty member of the Juilliard School in New York, and is an affiliated teacher at the Lindemann Program at the Metropolitan Opera, as well as at the Curtis Institute of Music.
-She also gives masterclasses regularly at the Young Ensembles of the opera houses in Dresden, Oslo, Zurich, Montreal, Frankfurt and Munich, and at the Guildhall School of Music and Drama in London, and will give a masterclass at Chicago´s Ryan Center this spring.
-Prof. Wiens is the artistic director of the International Meistersinger Akademie, and during the entire residency, she will offer intensive training in interpretation, vocal technique and artistic development.
+Opera houses such as the Metropolitan Opera New York, Covent Garden London, Frankfurt, Zurich and Munich Opera have engaged her students, who are equally at home in the concert world.
+She is a faculty member of the Juilliard School in New York, and is an affiliated teacher at the Lindemann Program at the Metropolitan Opera.
+She also gives masterclasses regularly at the Young Ensembles of the opera houses in Oslo, Zurich, Montreal, Frankfurt and Munich, and at the Guildhall School of Music and Drama and the Royal College in London.
+Edith Wiens is the artistic director of the International Meistersinger Akademie, and during the entire residency, she will offer intensive training in interpretation, vocal technique and artistic development.